justiceo/e-dictionary/website/index.md

 The earlier version of the template used gulp, you can see this version in the "v1-gulp" branch of this repository.

 ### Features

+* Get definitions for any word in any language.
+* See phonetic pronouciation.
+* Works for all locales.
+* Click speaker button to hear pronouciation of word.

 * **Automatic Github Pages generation**: Files added in the `gh-pages` sub-directory are branched to create a Github page automatically.
 This is useful for static pages like help, welcome and feedback pages.
 * **Typescript to Js**: Write your entire chrome extension in Typescript and have it transpiled to JavaScript.
 * **E2E extension test**: Start up a chrome browser with your extension installed, write your tests in Jasmine.